naveentnj/prophesee_ros_wrapper/README.md

 ![Event-based vision by Prophesee](event-based_vision_PROPHESEE.png)

+This repo is an updated version of the --branch=milmario per 09.2020.

 This metapackage contains ROS driver and messages for Prophesee event-based sensors.
 The following packages and nodes are provided:
   * prophesee_ros_driver - ROS driver (a wrapper around Prophesee Driver), including